MegaphoneJon/com.megaphonetech.relateentities/README.md

 ![relate-entity.png screenshot](/images/relate-entity.png)

-This extension allows CiviCRM's back end users to define a relationship between a contact and a financial type.
+This extension allows CiviCRM's back end users to create relationships between contacts and non-contact entities.
 This relationship is referred to as a *Related Entity*.
-This is helpful for linking individuals with endowments or scholarships.
+This is helpful for linking individuals with, for example, endowments or scholarships.
+Only *contact* to *financial type* relationships are present at this time but support can be added for other entities.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).